abijith-2002/ott-home-page-mock-api-91804/backend_mock_api/ott-home-page-mock-api-91804/README.md

 All endpoints return an array of objects:
 [
-  { "name": "Show Name", "poster": "https://<your-host>/media/<file>.jpg" }
+  { "name": "Show Name", "poster": "https://<your-host>[/path-base]/media/<file>.jpg" }
 ]

 ## Example curl
 curl -s http://localhost:3001/api/trending | jq

 ## Notes
-- CORS is permissive for local testing.
+- CORS allows GET from any origin for images.
-- Poster URLs use the request's scheme and host to avoid hard-coding domains.
-We strip trailing slash from `request.base_url` to ensure correct concatenation (`https://host/media/file.jpg`).
+- Poster URLs use request.base_url which already includes the root path and correct scheme/host based on proxy headers.
 - The OpenAPI documentation includes tags and response models for clarity.
 - Primary route is `/media/{filename}` and images live in `backend_mock_api/images`.
 For compatibility, `/images/{filename}` (static) and `GET /images/{filename}` (passthrough) are also available.